 About the Streetlight Director

 Emily Marchi (she/her) initially began her involvement with Streetlight as a volunteer during her time as an undergrad at the University of Florida.
 Through her service work, she discovered her passion for working with chronically ill adolescents and young adults.
 Inspired by the depth of the relationships forged through Streetlight’s model of palliative care, she joined the Streetlight staff upon her graduation and now leads Streetlight as the Director.
-Emily completed her Master of Health Education at the University of Florida and is a certified health education specialist.
+Emily completed her Master of Health Education at the University of Florida.

 About the Streetlight Assistant Director